rabblerouser/core/README.md

 ## Linting

 We use ESLint to maintain a consistent style and detect common sources of bugs, and this is run as part of the build system.
-To run ESLint just do `npm run lint` in one of the frontend, backend, or e2e directories.
+To run ESLint just do `yarn lint` in one of the frontend, backend, or e2e directories.

 To lint just a specific file or directory: